-Canterbury local insights report for June 2023.
+Canterbury local insights report for September 2023.

 You are welcome to quote from any report below – please attribute the Canterbury Regional Skills Leadership Group, an independent advisory group on regional skills and workforce development.

 Workbridge have found it more difficult placing their jobseekers into employment the past few months as economic uncertainty grows